nginxinc/nginx-gateway-fabric/docs/developer/logging-guidelines.md

 # Logging Guidelines

-This document describes the logging guidelines for the control plane of NGINX Kubernetes Gateway (NKG).
+This document describes the logging guidelines for the control plane of NGINX Gateway Fabric (NGF).

-> The data plane logging is not covered here: such a concern is owned by NGINX developers, and NKG developers
+> The data plane logging is not covered here: such a concern is owned by NGINX developers, and NGF developers
 > don't have control over it.

 ## Table of Contents